Mikel: Former Chelsea midfielder leaves Stoke City for Al Kuwait SC

 - Roberto Martinez exclusive: 'If I had €100 to bet on Ballon d'Or?
 I'd put €50 each on Lukaku and De Bruyne!'

+He won't be the only African star at the Al Kuwait Sports Club Stadium as he joins Morocco's El-Mehdi Barrahma, Tunisia duo Ahmed Akaichi and Rami Bedoui, and Mali's Abdulwahid Sissoko in the Brigadiers' line-up.

-Meanwhile, Stoke City recently activated the option to keep the Super Eagles captain following his impressive performances in the English second division last term.
+Meanwhile, Stoke City recently activated the contract extension option to keep the former Super Eagles captain following his impressive performances in the English second division last term.

-The 34-year-old was one of the standout players in Michael O'Neill's team in the 2020-21 season with 39 league appearances as they finished 14th in the table.
+The 34-year-old was one of the standout players in Michael O'Neill's team in the 2020-21 season with 39 league appearances under his belt as they finished 14th in the table.

+Mikel returned to England last August after he terminated his contract with Turkish Super Lig club Trabzonspor over fears of coronavirus.

+The Nigeria legend is not new to Asian football having previously spent two years in the Chinese Super League with Tianjin Teda.